-DVD-publication and an exhibition with 4 film-loops shown in the Film-museum situated at the Norwegian film-institute in Oslo 2000.
-In addition, I showed 4 images on photographic paper mounted on aluminum (110 x 165 cm) and a print on canvas measuring (approx. 110 x 340 cm)
+DVD-publication and an exhibition with 4 film-loops shown in the Film-museum situated at the Norwegian film-institute NFI in Oslo 2000.
+In addition, 4 images on photographic paper mounted on aluminum (110 x 165 cm) and a print on canvas measuring (approx. 110 x 340 cm)

-The prints exhibited were the images on the sleeve and inside the DVD-cover.
+The exhibited prints were also the sleeve and the foldout of the DVD-cover.
 With the film-loops they revealed a continuous story throughout the project.

 In the 4 animated or processed film-projects on the DVD, I created soundtracks from samples of my own voice and instruments I don’t know how to play.
 This was a first for me.

 In 1999 I spent the evenings of the summer and winter solstices and also the autumn and spring equinoxes, filming myself worshipping streetlights.
-Artificial lightsources illuminating the darkness.
-Maybe in the hope that they carried divine inspiration.
+Artificial lightsources illuminating the darkness. ..in the hope that they carried divine inspiration, maybe.

 To give an air of precision to the project, I specifically filmed at locations on the geographic north, south, east and west side of Oslo.
 One for each solstice or equinox. – The “mirrored” appearance of this version, makes the locations look a little bit like altar-pieces.